 They also found that many kinds of spirituality are important.
 Daily spiritual experiences, religious practices, and religious or spiritual coping all predicted higher perceived control in older age groups.

 This means that as individuals age, spirituality matters regardless of how it’s defined.
 Whether spirituality stems from practicing formal religion or personal experiences of the transcendent, spirituality is linked with a greater sense of control and well-being.

 The study was drawn from data collected in the Notre Dame Study of Health & Well-Being, a survey intended to measure the health of older Americans.
 Participants were selected randomly, and the researchers controlled for important variables like age, income, and education.

 Though this study is correlational, and therefore can’t prove causation, the results are illuminating.
 At the very least, they suggest that a wide variety of spiritual and religious practices can be important for overall well-being, especially in older individuals.

-We’ll be joined by other fascinating speakers, too.
-The webinars are free to attend – all you need to do is sign up.
+The series includes other fascinating speakers, too.
+To access their presentations, all you need to do is sign up.